nf-core/tools/docs/lint_errors.md

   * It's recommended that the main workflow script is called `main.nf`
 * `conf/base.config`
   * A `conf` directory with at least one config called `base.config`

+Additionally, the following files must not be present:

+* `Singularity`

 ## Error #2 - Docker file check failed ## {#2}